 So what, exactly, does a household CEO do?
 In short, the six primary tasks of every household CEO are:

-I will cover each of these tasks in more detail in future blog entries, but for my next entry I want to describe seven additional tasks that the household CEO is also responsible for unless he or she decides to spread the workload by delegating those tasks to another responsible household member known as the household CFO.
+I will cover each of these tasks in more detail in future blog entries, but next I want to describe the duties of the household CFO.

 Photo Credit: Schill

 Really enjoyed this article.
 I’d much rather title myself “Household CEO” than household drudge.
 AND, my new fancy title reflects my “executive” responsibilities. 🙂